Japanese American Citizens League: Redress (1945–1988)

+Following the war, the JACL began to rebuild.
+In 1945, only 23 chapters remained, nearly all located away from the West Coast.
+In 1946, as internees struggled to return only to find that pre-war Japanese communities were gone and mostly could not be restored, JACL chapters reappeared in the major West Coast cities, totally 39.
+By 1950, many of the earlier chapters had been reactivated, bring the total to 80.
+From then until 1970, the list of chapters remained fairly constant, still concentrated in the West, but with important chapters in the big cities of the Midwest and East Coast.

-Following the war, the JACL began a long series of legislative efforts to establish rights for Japanese Americans.
-The JACL embarked on a hard-fought campaign to repeal California's Alien Land Law, which had prohibited all Japanese aliens (i.e. immigrants) from purchasing and owning land in the state.
+In the late 1940s, the JACL began a long series of legislative efforts to establish rights for Japanese Americans.
+The JACL embarked on a campaign to repeal California's Alien Land Law, which had prohibited all Japanese aliens (i.e. immigrants) from purchasing and owning land in the state.
 In 1948, the JACL succeeded in gaining passage of the Evacuation Claims Act, the first of a series of efforts to rectify the losses and injustices of the World War II incarceration.
-In 1949, the JACL initiated efforts in the U.S. Congress to gain the right of Japanese immigrants to become naturalized citizens of the U.S..
+In 1949, the JACL initiated efforts in the U.S. Congress to gain the right of Japanese immigrants to become naturalized citizens of the U.S.

 In 1970, the JACL endorsed a resolution, introduced by member Edison Uno, to urge Congress to compensate each camp survivor for each day they had spent in confinement.
 Later, in 1979, the JACL's National Committee for Redress proposed the creation of a federal commission to investigate the incarceration.
 The following year, the JACL, with help from Senators Daniel Inouye and Spark Matsunaga, pushed a bill through Congress to create the Commission on Wartime Relocation and Internment of Civilians (CWRIC).
 In 1983, the CWRIC published its findings and recommended an official Government apology and redress payments to survivors.
 This was granted with the passage of the Civil Liberties Act of 1988 and signed by President Ronald Reagan.

 Post-redress (1988–present)

 In 1994, at its national convention, the JACL passed a resolution affirming its commitment to and support of the basic human right of marriage, including the right to marry for same-sex couples.
-The JACL was the first national civil rights membership organization to publicly and actively adopt this position, and it has continued to be in the forefront, advocating rights for same-sex marriage.
+In 2012, the JACL was the first national civil rights membership organization to publicly and actively adopt this position, and praised President Barack Obama for his support for same-sex marriage.

+Since 2022, the JACL has championed the cause of reparations for slavery.
+In addition to endorsing local proposals for reparations, JACL has demanded the Biden administration begin the process of studying federal reparations for African Americans.
+JACL representatives testified in favor of the creation of the Philadelphia Reparations Task Force.